The student handbook for the ETC students who entered into the program in August 2020.

 The ETC-SV location does not have a separate admission’s requirements, other than the student to be in good academic standing.
 Admission to Carnegie Mellon University graduate programs requires demonstration of completed, relevant undergraduate degree programs, as demonstrated by an original transcript from the degree-granting institution during the admission process.
 Details on admission’s requirements for the MET program can be found on the ETC’s website.

 Matriculation to the ETC Silicon Valley location:

-(the complete curriculum requirements can be found in the ETC student handbook for the class that entered fall of 2016 or handbook for the class that entered in the fall of 2017)
+(the complete curriculum requirements can be found in the ETC the handbook for the class that entered in the fall of 2018)